jklsnt/taproot3/src/history/history11/KBdHIST301OriginEssayPlanning.md

 		 - Very valuable to Native Americans due to their improved durability in comparison to Native American tools, and allowed for more efficient work (economic impacts social)
 	 - Guns
 		 - Very powerful in inter-tribe warfare, were highly sought after (both economic impacts social and social impacts economic)
-3. Later North American Pre-independence History
+3. Later North American Pre-independence History and American Paradox
-   - Primarily American Paradox
+   - Example: Master-Servant Dynamic
-   - Example:
+   -

 # Essay (1st Draft)